Skip to main content

 });

 The event fired when payment creation begins.
 You can intercept this event with event.preventDefault() to run validation before the payment is created.
 The event detail includes continuePaymentCreation() and abortPaymentCreation() handlers to control the payment flow.
 See Events Guide for usage.On Android, payment interception is not available in the Composable module.
-Use the headless API (onBeforePaymentCreated) if you need this capability.On iOS, use the onBeforePaymentCreate handler on the checkout scope for payment interception.
+Use the headless API (onBeforePaymentCreated) if you need this capability.On iOS, set the onBeforePaymentCreate handler on the PrimerCheckoutSession for payment interception.
+Its decision handler lets you supply an idempotency key or abort payment creation.

 Integration Modes